JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 | ----------- | ----------- |
 | **E_NOTIMPL** | Unit is not supported. |
 | **S_FALSE** | Failure for some other reason. |

+#### Remarks

+For example, if an insertion point is at the beginning, the end, or within a word, **Expand** expands the range to include that word.
+If the range already includes one word and part of another, **Expand** expands the range to include both words. **Expand** expands the range to include the visible portion of the range's story.

 # <a name="GetIndex"></a>GetIndex